Security Liquidation Glossary

 The account to which the net proceeds will be deposited.
 It is a two-, four-, or eight-digit symbol assigned by the Bureau of the Fiscal Service (Fiscal Service) that uniquely identifies each agency that reports receipts and disbursements to the Fiscal Service.
 It is similar to a bank account number and is used by the Fiscal Service to ensure correct financial reporting.

 An entity that handles orders to sell securities, commodities, or other property.
-The Debt Accounting Branch may liquidate securities through a broker-dealer who maintains a local custodial account to facilitate the deposit and transfer of funds.
+The Funds Management Branch may liquidate securities through a broker-dealer who maintains a local custodial account to facilitate the deposit and transfer of funds.

 Federal Executive Agency

 Term used to identify an agency, commission, or committee in the Executive Branch, usually established by statute, order, or agreement.
 The Executive Branch administers the programs and policies of the federal government.
 It has the power to design and execute the programs of the federal government.
 The head of the Executive Branch is the President of the United States.
 Refer to the United States Government Manual for a complete list of agencies, commissions, and committees.

 Fedwire Deposit System